Utkarsh4517/ginister/readme.md

 ## ginister

-Initalize a fully functioning backend app with Go Gin and MySQL
+Initalize a fully functioning backend app with Go Gin and MySQL.
+Get Dockerfile also for your Backend 🍺